MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 Use the following steps to complete this task:

-1. Review the task list in `tasks.md` and identify the first few foundational tasks to implement:
+1. Review the task list in `tasks.md` and identify foundational tasks to implement:

-    - Task 1-3: Create entity models
+    - Task 1: Create Document entity
-    - Task 7-8: Set up Azure Blob Storage configuration
+    - Task 6: Implement upload service
-    - Task 11-12: Implement upload service and API endpoint
+    - Task 7: Create upload API endpoint
-    - Task 31-32: Create upload UI component
+    - Task 14: Create upload UI component

 1. **Create the Document entity model:**